Mass Renormalization in Lattice Simulations of False Vacuum Decay: Fluctuation Dependence of Real-Time Decay Rates

 As shown above, the effective frequency of small amplitude oscillations around local potential minima is modified by interactions with the realized vacuum fluctuations.
 The modification is well parametrized by an effective mass squared $\meff^2$ in a relativistic dispersion relationship

 The effective mass squared is itself determined by the properties of the initial fluctuations.
 In a similar fashion, we expect that the effective potential for the long-wavelength field modes will be modified, with a resulting change to the measured real-time decay rates.
-To investigate this, we now briefly describe some preliminary results on the response of real-time decay rates to the two natural modifications of the initial fluctuation state.
-A more thorough analysis will be presented elsewhere.
+To investigate this, we now show how the real-time decay rates respond to two natural modifications of the initial fluctuation state.
+Analysis for a broader range of parameters will be presented in future work.